Greedysky/TTKWidgetTools/README.md

 QWidget 控件集合

 ## CI Status
- * Qt stable version be tested on Qt4.8.7 for windows-mingw 32bit
+ * Qt stable version is tested on Qt4.x for windows-mingw 32bit
- * Qt stable version be tested on Qt4.8.7 for ubuntu-linux-gcc 64bit
+ * Qt stable version is tested on Qt4.x for ubuntu-linux-gcc 64bit
- * Qt stable version be tested on Qt5.9.9 for ubuntu-linux-gcc 64bit
+ * Qt stable version is tested on Qt5.x for ubuntu-linux-gcc 64bit
- * Qt stable version be tested on Qt5.5.1 for windows-msvc 32bit
+ * Qt stable version is tested on Qt5.x for windows-msvc 32bit
+ * Qt stable version is tested on Qt5.x for windows-msvc 64bit
- * Qt stable version be tested on Qt5.x for windows-mingw 32bit
+ * Qt stable version is tested on Qt5.x for windows-mingw 32bit
- * Qt stable version be tested on Qt6.x for windows-mingw 64bit
+ * Qt stable version is tested on Qt6.x for windows-mingw 64bit

 | Platform | Qt & Compiler                 | Status                                                                 |
 | :---:    | :---:                         | :---:                                                                  |